-The Wānaka Asset Sales Reserve (WASR) is a financial reserve established by the Queenstown Lakes District Council (QLDC) to manage proceeds from property sales within the Wānaka-Upper Clutha Ward, primarily derived from the sale of Scurr Heights land.
-These funds are intended to deliver enduring community benefits and enhance service levels for the Wānaka-Upper Clutha Ward.
+The Wānaka Asset Sales Reserve (WASR) is a financial reserve established by the Queenstown Lakes District Council (QLDC) primarily derived from the sale of Scurr Heights land in 2016 in the Wānaka/Upper Clutha ward.
+These funds are intended to deliver enduring community benefits and contribute to legacy projects for the Wānaka-Upper Clutha Ward.